oraichain/myduckserver/docs/tutorial/pg-python-data-tools.md

-# Tutorial: Accessing MyDuck Server with PostgreSQL using psycopg, pyarrow, and polars
+# Tutorial: Accessing MyDuck Server with psycopg, pyarrow, and polars

 ## 0. Connecting to MyDuck Server using psycopg